 If sentenced to a Referral Order an offender will be referred to a Youth Offender Panel, which involves volunteer members of the community, carers, parents, victims and the young offender, agreeing a plan of action in the form of a 'contract' to repair the harm done to the victim and to prevent any future offending.
 They ensure young offenders take responsibility for their behaviour by giving victims a chance to say how committing the offence has affected them.

-If you need more information about youth offender panels please contact us via the online enquiry form available from the Contact us panel located at the top-right of this page.
+If you need more information about youth offender panels you can contact us online.

 A Reparation Order is a way of dealing with young people between the ages of 10 and 17 who appear before a Court.
 The Order will involve reparation work, not exceeding a total of 24 hours, being made to the victim or community.
 This can take many forms.